 After class, each of the boys got to take home a baggie with their googly eyes and the playdough.
 The scripture reference was written on the baggie.

-Short, sweet, and simple.
+This Jesus Heals The Blind Man lesson is short, sweet, and simple!
 Then again, that’s a necessity with a class full of 2 and 3-year old boys!

 Here is the recipe for make chocolate-scented ‘mud’ playdough: